willbamford/PolygonJS/README.md

 JavaScript 3D library where polygons are first class citizens.

-## Guide

-PolygonJS uses a right-hand coordinate system.

 Most 3D engines default to implementing a normal vector per vertex.
 In PolygonJS each face / polygon has a normal.
 This results in fewer normals and results in a flat-shaded, more geometric look.

+## Guide

+PolygonJS uses [AMD](http://requirejs.org/docs/whyamd.html) to organise the JS modules.

+PolygonJS uses a right-hand coordinate system.

 ## 3D Primer